phil-davis/mautic/tests/doc/mautic-VM-setup.md

 Take the default settings

-The database that the unit tests and UI tests use looks like this.
-They expect a MySQL user called ``travis`` with no password.
-The unit tests set this up and load it with initial data (fixtures) automatically.
+The database that the unit tests and UI tests use is created like this.
+They expect a MySQL user called ``travis`` with no password (setup in the instructions above).
+The unit tests set up this database and load it with initial data (fixtures) automatically.
 The UI tests need it to be set up and loaded, which is easiest done using the script in the section above.
 ```
 mysql -u root -p
 CREATE DATABASE mautictest;
-CREATE USER 'travis'@'localhost' IDENTIFIED BY '';
-GRANT ALL PRIVILEGES ON *.* TO 'travis'@'localhost';
-FLUSH PRIVILEGES;
-EXIT;
 ```

 Here are some hints on manipulating MySQL users and databases: